Argent77/A7-GolemConstruction/A7!GolemConstruction/readme/readme.txt

 See "golem_information.txt" in the mod's "readme" folder.
 It provides information about the minimum caster level and required materials for each golem type, as well as detailed stats, skills and abilities of each golem.
+IWD:EE specific information can be found in "golem_information-iwdee.txt" instead.

 Credits